 You will be notified by your Faculty (Domestic Students) or Deakin International Admissions (International Students) about the outcome of your application.

 If unsuccessful, please discuss your options with a Student Adviser at Student Central.

 When processed your course change will be seen in StudentConnect.

 Domestic students - if you wish to take up a HELP loan or SA HELP on your new course then you must go onto StudentConnect and complete the electronic Commonwealth Assistance (HECS-HELP/FEE-HELP) again.

 Please note if you are studying in the current trimester, your articulation won't be processed until results have been released.

-If you have any questions about the progress of your application contact your Student Adviser.
+If you have any questions about the progress of your application contact a Student Adviser at Student Central.